COSCUP/coscup2011-src/en/api/index.md

 * URL: `http://coscup.org/2011/api/program/`.
 [Indented view](http://json-indent.appspot.com/indent?url=http://coscup.org/2011/api/program/).

 A ~50KB JSON object that represents all the talks that will be given at COSCUP 2011.
 Your application **should** cache the result when possible (Web app may utilize `localStorage`; see [introduction](http://diveintohtml5.org/storage.html)).
 The talk array *may* ordered by time but not necessary &mdash; your application **must** be able to accept and process an unsorted list.
-Also, the placement of a talk on the list could vary as programs being updated &mdash; your application **must** not rely on the placement to identify the session.
+Also, the placement of a talk on the list could vary as programs being updated &mdash; your application **must not** rely on the placement to identify the session.

-**Important**: Program API is currently being fill with programs from [COSCUP 2010](http://coscup.org/2010/) for testing purpose.
+**Important**: Program API is currently being filled with programs from [COSCUP 2010](http://coscup.org/2010/) for testing purpose.
 They will be removed days before the announcement of 2011 program.

 ### Program topics and types (`program/types`)